iamclint/Zeal/README.md

   - **Description:** Shows you your current loot lockouts on Quarm.

 - `/singleclick`
+  - **Arguments:** none, `bag #` where 0 disables and 1-8 sets inventory bag #
   - **Description:** Toggles on and off the single click auto-transfer of stackable items to open give, trade, or crafting windows.
+It only activates when either ctrl or shift are held down.
+    The `bag #` sets the target tradeskill inventory target if no world trade/tradeskill windows are open.
+Set # to zero to disable (default).
+The # is not a persistent setting (clears on camp).
+  - **Example:** `/singleclick bag 2` will set inventory slot bag 2 (1-8) as the target.

 - `/zealcam`
   - **Aliases:** `/smoothing`